Shirley Hanson Roberts Center for Music Performance MSC 2107

 Phone: (540) 568-5656

 The Institute for Visual Studies is a center for scholarly, scientific and creative inquiry into the nature and workings of images.
 An incubator of new ideas, the institute fosters discovery, and the generation of artworks, products and applications by multidisciplinary teams of students and faculty.
-The Institute for Visual Studies is a collaboration of faculty representing all colleges at the university.
-It is located in Roop Hall, room 208.
+The Institute for Visual Studies is helping to establish a multidisciplinary learning community, exploring the connections among art, science, and technology, and creating new solutions for real-world problems.
+Drawing on earlier models including the Bauhaus and the MIT Media Lab, it provides a more intensive, collaborative educational experience for highly motivated faculty and students.
+The Institute is located in Roop Hall, room 208.

 Madison Art Collection

 Director: Dr. Kathryn Stevens